stereolabs/zed-ros2-interfaces/README.md

 >
 > `sudo apt-get install python-rosdep python-rosinstall-generator python-vcstool python-rosinstall build-essential`
 >
-> :pushpin: **Note**: The option `--symlink-install` is important, it allows using symlinks instead of copying files to the ROS2 folders during the installation, where possible.
-Each package in ROS2 must be installed and all the files used by the > nodes must be copied into the installation folders.
+> :pushpin: **Note**: The option `--symlink-install` is important, it allows using symlinks instead of copying files to the ROS 2 folders during the installation, where possible.
+Each package in ROS 2 must be installed and all the files used by the > nodes must be copied into the installation folders.
 Using symlinks allows you to modify them in your workspace, reflecting the modification during the next executions without the needing to issue a new colcon build command.
 This is true only for > all the files that don't need to be compiled (Python scripts, configurations, etc.).
 >
 > :pushpin: **Note**: If you are using a different console interface like `zsh`, you have to change the `source` command as follows: `echo source $(pwd)/install/local_setup.zsh >> ~/.zshrc and source ~/.zshrc`.